 Materials

-Wood: Redwood, Cedar of Pressure-treated Lumber.
+Wood: Redwood, Cedar, and Pressure-treated Lumber.

 Metal: Aluminium, Steel, or Wrought Iron.